usnistgov/metaschema/website/content/tutorials/3-constraints-expect/_index.md

 ## Logically testing values with `expect`

-Given previous success with our recent rollout of new constraints, we have a new requirement.
+Given previous success with our recent rollout of new constraints, our stakeholders provide us a new requirement.
 It is highly unusual for computer memory, regardless of form factor, to not be an even number divisible by two.
-Furthermore, per requirements from their computer manufacturing consortium and the information model you help maintain, best practice recommends that:
+Furthermore, per requirements from our computer manufacturing consortium and the information model you help maintain, best practice recommends that:

  - memory modules must be increments of 1 megabyte (1024 bytes), and
  - all memory modules should be the same size in bytes if more than one memory module is present.